josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 (_This is less important if you've been in the industry a while, and your career track record speaks for itself.
 But it never hurts_.)

 Whatever project(s) you show don't have to be big, or particularly ambitious.
 You don't need a full-fledged SaaS app, or an official open-source project.
-They don't even need to be particularly practical.
-But they _should_ be something you built on your own, to show you have the necessary drive and skills.
+What you show doesn't even need to be particularly practical.
+But it _should_ be something you built on your own, to show you have the necessary drive and skills.

 A simple game is fine, if that's your thing.
 Or maybe a tiny app that you find useful, even if nobody else does.
 Maybe it's a fan website, or a database, or some kind of calculator.
 Maybe it's generative art explorations.